pymupdf/PyMuPDF/docs/page.rst

       :arg str language: the expected language(s).
 Use "+"-separated values if multiple languages are expected, "eng+spa" for English and Spanish.
       :arg int dpi: the desired resolution in dots per inch.
 Influences recognition quality (and execution time).
       :arg bool full: whether to OCR the full page, or just the displayed images.
+      :arg str tessdata: The name of Tesseract's language support folder `tessdata`.
+If omitted, this information must be present as environment variable `TESSDATA_PREFIX`.
+Can be determined by function :meth:`get_tessdata`.

       .. note:: This method does **not** support a clip parameter -- OCR will always happen for the complete page rectangle.